cyypherus/skyfeed/README.md

 This can be a little hard to track down - you can use [this utility](./src/bin/my_did.rs) to check your DID once you've added `PUBLISHER_BLUESKY_HANDLE` & `PUBLISHER_BLUESKY_PASSWORD` to your .env file.

-To run the utility, clone this repo, copy your .env & run

-`cargo run --bin my_did`
+To run the my_did utility - clone this repo & run this command inside the crate directory `cargo run --bin my_did`

 ```